LoCoJanik/USBCaputreCardOutput/README.md

 When your CaptureCard have another Output Options you must try 0 - n equel of your VideoDevices

-When you are need the Resolution Option you need:
+When you are need the another Resolution Option:

 ```
 --width 1920 --height 1080
 ```

-For Example:
+For Example with full options:

 ```
 ./usbvideo.py --deviceid 0 --width 1920 --height 1080